hiero-ledger/hiero-mirror-node/docs/design/eoa-code-delegation.md

 The HIP-1340 implementation follows the established mirror node architecture pattern:

 1. **Transaction Processing**: Code delegation-related transactions are processed by dedicated transaction handlers
-2. **Database Storage**: Code delegation data is stored in normalized tables with proper indexing for efficient queries
+2. **Database Storage**: Code delegation data is stored in existing tables with proper indexing for efficient queries
-3. **REST APIs**: The existing accounts endpoints expose the new code delegation field called `code`.
+3. **REST APIs**: The existing accounts endpoints expose the new code delegation field called `delegation_indicator`.
 The existing contract endpoints will be enhanced to work for EOAs with code delegations as if they are contracts.
-4. **WEB3 API**: Code delegation executions can be simulated with `eth_call`, `eth_estimateGas`.
+4. **Web3 API**: Code delegation executions can be simulated with `eth_call`, `eth_estimateGas` and `debug_traceTransaction`.

 ## Background